GStreamer/gstreamer/markdown/design/sparsestreams.md

   - Send all data before the still frame wait

-  - Send a DRAIN event to ensure that all data has been played downstream.
+  - Send a `DRAIN` event to ensure that all data has been played downstream.

   - wait on the clock for the required duration, possibly interrupting if necessary due to an intervening activity (such as a user navigation)

-  - FLUSH the pipeline using a normal flush sequence (FLUSH\_START, chain-lock, FLUSH\_STOP)
+  - FLUSH the pipeline using a normal flush sequence (`FLUSH_START`, chain-lock, `FLUSH_STOP`)

   - Send a SEGMENT to restart playback with the next timestamp in the stream.

-The upstream element performing the wait must only do so when in the PLAYING state.
-During PAUSED, the clock will not be running, and may not even have been distributed to the element yet.
+The upstream element performing the wait must only do so when in the `PLAYING` state.
+During `PAUSED`, the clock will not be running, and may not even have been distributed to the element yet.

-DRAIN is a new event that will block on a src pad until all data downstream has been played out.
+`DRAIN` is a new event that will block on a src pad until all data downstream has been played out.

 Flushing after completing the still wait is to ensure that data after the wait